 ADM serves Car Dealers, Automotive Marketing Pros and Internet Sales Managers

+This year, I found an odd peace had settled over seasonal travel.
+The airport was abuzz with first class treatment for all.
 It began at the airline counter with a holiday pass for a slightly overweight bag.
 The TSA officers had smiles on their faces and preformed their tedious job like caring humans and not sheep herders.
 The flight crew was not only helpful but cheery and humorous in performing their duties.
-Even my carry-on bag received first class service when the pilot found a substitute for the overhead bins packed with holiday belongings.
-Suddenly, I felt like I was in a modern day version of it is a "Wonderful Life.”
-This spirit became so contagious that I found myself joining in with other travelers as we sang Christmas Carols and shared snacks during the long layovers.
+Even my carry-on bag received first class service when the pilot found a substitute for the overhead bins packed with goodies and gifts.
+Suddenly, I felt like I was in a modern day version of it is a "Wonderful Life".
+This spirit of caring became so contagious, that I found myself joining in with other travelers as we sang to pass time and shared snacks during the long layovers.

 Caring is not something that can be scripted or even put into words in a sales training manual.
 Unscripted caring is cultured in the work environment.
 When Automotive Management practices unscripted caring, there should also add this behavior to their sales performance training.
 Just look at companies like Amazon and Zappos who have created an atmosphere with the "right" attitude for converting the mundane and making it exciting.
 Cultivation this experience is what moves your products/services from ordinary to an extraordinary experiences that keeps your consumer coming back for more!
 Interestingly, caring really does not take much additional effort or dollars to in order to create a huge impact.